BadrChoujai/reactjs-portfolio/README.md

-# A Simple Portfolio created by ReactJs and Tailwind
+# A Simple Portfolio created with ReactJs and Tailwind

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).